theborakompanioni/azure-docs.de-de/articles/cloud-services/cloud-services-role-lifecycle-dotnet.md

 <properties
-pageTitle="Behandlung von Lebenszyklusereignissen für Clouddienste | Microsoft Azure" description="Erfahren Sie, wie die Lebenszyklusmethoden einer Clouddienstrolle in .NET verwendet werden können." services="cloud-services" documentationCenter=".net" authors="Thraka"
+pageTitle="Handle Cloud Service lifecycle events | Microsoft Azure" description="Learn how the lifecycle methods of a Cloud Service role can be used in .NET" services="cloud-services" documentationCenter=".net" authors="Thraka"